 State Changes and Additions:

-Changes from state I in drypoint: groundline and female figure's hair, features, and necklace, delineated; male figure's features and hair delineated; female figure's right hand delineated, and male figure's left hand, further delineated.
-Additions in red ink: male figure's hair further delineated and his Adam's apple delineated, anticipating state V; female figure's hair further delineated, anticipating state III; her shoes further delineated, anticipating state VI; her hair further delineated, anticipating state III; her shoes further delineated, anticipating state VI; her necklace re-configured, anticpating state V.
+Changes from state I in drypoint: groundline, female figure's hair, features, and necklace delineated; male figure's features and hair delineated; female figure's right hand delineated, and male figure's left hand further delineated.
+Addition in red ink: male figure's hair further delineated, and Adam's apple delineated, both anticpating state V; female figure's hair further delineated, anticipating state III; her shoes further delineated, anticipating state VI; her necklace re-configured, anticipating state V.